List of Battlestar Galactica video games: Battlestar Galactica Deadlock (2017)

 Battlestar Galactica Deadlock is a 3D strategy game (released on PC, Xbox One and PS4) featuring the First Cylon War.
 The game is developed by the Australian studio Black Lab Games and published by the British developer Slitherine Software.
 It was originally announced on May 16, 2017, and it opened its closed beta shortly after.

 Battlestar Galactica Deadlock takes the player into the heart of the First Cylon War, to fight 3D battles.
 The player takes control of the Colonial Fleet from the bridge of the mobile shipyard, Daidalos, and free the Twelve Colonies from the Cylon threat.

 Since the release of the game on August 31, 2017, the game has had 4 releases of DLC content to expand the content of the game.
 The first DLC introduced additional ships and weapons while the remaining three DLCs added additional ships, new locations, terrain, and new story missions that occur during and after the main game.

 With the release of the Sin and Sacrifice DLC on March 19, 2019, the creators of Battlestar Galactica Deadlock have announced the end of "Season 1" of the game series and a new DLC titled Battlestar Galactica Deadlock: Resurrection which starts season 2, was released on August 29, 2019.
+The game has been delisted and taken down since November 15, 2025 preventing future sales.